-The second review in our series looks at the Skytrax 2016 Passengers Choice Awards runner-up Qatar Airways (and winner in 2015!).
+The second review in our airline series looks at the Skytrax 2019 Passengers Choice Awards winner Qatar Airways.
 A relatively new kid on the block but leading the way among a number of Middle East airlines.

 Base: Doha, Qatar